cpraveen/cpraveen.github.io/comp/comp.md

 ssh -Y euler
 ```

-The extra option enables you get display of some X programs.
-For example, the document viewer is evince
+The extra option `-Y` enables you to get display of some X programs.
+For example, the document viewer is `evince`

 ```shell
 evince foo.pdf